-Raynarldo Maurice Henderson was elected to his second term as Commissioner in November 2022 with his second term beginning January 1, 2023.
+Raynarldo Maurice Henderson began serving as Commissioner on January 1, 2021, and was elected to his second term in November 2022.
 Commissioner Henderson was born in Chicago, Illinois, on January 28, 1962, where he was educated, licensed, and ordained to preach the Gospel.
 He studied at Judson College (now Judson University) where he received a Bachelor of Arts degree in communications.
 Commissioner Henderson also received a M.Div.
 (Master of Divinity) degree from the Southern Baptist Theological Seminary in Louisville, Kentucky.

 Pastor, as he is affectionately called, has been serving as the senior servant of the “historic” Washington Street Missionary Baptist Church for twenty-eight years.
 Washington Street, organized in 1855, is the oldest Black congregation in Paducah and one of the oldest congregations in Western Kentucky.
 Raynarldo Henderson is the seventeenth pastor.
 He is also the founder and president of the Washington Street Community Development Corporation, a 501©(3) organization.